OnionUI/Themes/CONTRIBUTING.md

 3. Please test and make sure it's the final version, before submitting.
 4. It has a 480x360 preview.
 5. In the config file, the name and author are separated.
-6. The zip file should be named [NAME] by [AUTHOR].zip and either contain a single folder with the same name or the config at the root
+6. The zip file should be named [NAME] by [AUTHOR].zip and either contain a single folder with the same name or the config at the root.

 Check a theme from this page if you have a doubt : https://github.com/OnionUI/Themes/blob/main/README.md